AndypSheridan/sta-final/README.md

 * Each feature was user-tested numerous times.
 All links were clicked and inages checked.
 * The header is responsive and each of the links and hamburger menu function as desired.
 * The javascript behaves as expected regardless of the device.
-* The social media links within the footer all work as expected, taking the user to the relevant link in a new tab.
+* The social media links within the footer all work as expected on all pages, taking the user to the relevant link in a new tab.
 * The contact link within the cover-text takes the user to the contact page when clicked.
 * On the contact page the form inputs and validation works as expected.
 * The Google map on the same page also functions properly.